You don’t have to complicate your life with fancy or elaborate recipes because you love your Bengal; you just need to keep it simple.

 Please!
 Do not get hung up on exact amounts.
 I mean you won’t see a cat just picking some parts of a chicken to eat.

 We use containers of Squash baby food.
 The ratio of this amount in comparison with the total mix would be like the tiny amount your cat would found in the stomach of small rodents (if he/she were hunting).
 We also use pumpkin 100% pure (no sugar added).
 This is for fiber since they are not eating fur and feathers like when they are in the wild.
-That squash and pumpkin is ALL the vegetable matter that your Bengal really needs in his/her raw mix.
+Pumpkin is ALL the vegetable matter that your Bengal really needs in his/her raw mix.

 And last but not less important, Kitty Bloom, this is a 4lbs container of it.
 We have been using it in our food since forever.
 This is the best by far from all the supplements for felines we have found.
 (I also use the one they have available for dogs for my Pomeranian)